ninuxorg/nodeshot/docs/topics/nodes.rst

 API key of the `Google Elevation API`_.

-This parameter is optional is not strictly required, but it is recommended by Google.
+This setting is optional, but registering an API key is recommended by Google.

 See the `Google Elevation API`_ documentation for more information.